Folio Prize shortlist dominated by US authors

 Alongside Greenlaw on the judging panel are Michael Chabon, Sarah Hall, Nam Le and Pankaj Mishra.

 Andrew Kidd, founder of The Folio Prize, said: "They were asked to disregard nationality, ethnicity, gender and lifetime achievement and to concentrate solely on the words on the pages in front of them.
 Thrillingly, that's exactly what they did.

-"The result is a shortlist of eight amazing books that range from classical narrative to prose poetry; from a 'messy masterpiece' to a collection of effectively flawless short stories."'Dominance of US writers'
+"The result is a shortlist of eight amazing books that range from classical narrative to prose poetry; from a 'messy masterpiece' to a collection of effectively flawless short stories."

 On the issue of the dominance of North American writers, Kidd said: "This is how it turned out this year, who knows how it might turn out next year?
 I don't think it reflects any issue with writing from this country or anywhere else."

 He continued: "It would have seemed perverse that we would have launched a prize in 2013 which was other than borderless in an increasingly borderless world.

 "Most of the British writers I've spoken with... were thrilled by the idea that they weren't receiving any special protection."